 Warning: Keep the key pair in a safe place and take back up copies because you cannot update the application if you lose the key pair.

 You can use Qt Creator to generate a keystore and a self-signed certificate.
 The generated certificate has the structure of an X.509 v3 digital certificate.
 It has information about the version, serial number, and validity period of the certificate, the ID of the algorithm that is used to encrypt the data, the organization that issued the certificate, and the subject (owner) of the certificate.
 In case of a self-signed certificate, the issuer and owner of the certificate are the same.
 In addition, the certificate has information about the algorithm that is used to sign the certificate, as well as the signature of the certificate.

 A password protects the keystore.
 In addition, you can protect each alias with its individual password.

 When you sign an Android application, you must select a keystore that has certificates and a certificate alias from the keystore.
-The public key (certificate) for the alias is embedded into the APK during signing.
+The signing process embeds the public key (certificate) for the alias into the APK.

 To create a keystore and a self-signed certificate:

 - In the Keystore field, select Create to create a new keystore that has one key pair in the Create a Keystore and a Certificate dialog:

 - In the Keystore group, enter a password to protect the keystore.

 - In the Certificate group, specify the key size and validity period of the certificate.
 You can specify a separate password to protect the key pair or use the keystore password.

 - In the Certificate Distinguished Names group, enter information about yourself and your company or organization that identifies the issuer and the owner of the key pair.